mattt/Ono/README.md

 > Ono (斧) means "axe", in homage to [Nokogiri](http://nokogiri.org) (鋸), which means "saw".

-> Using [AFNetworking](https://github.com/AFNetworking/AFNetworking)?
-Easily integrate Ono into your networking stack with [AFOnoResponseSerializer](https://github.com/AFNetworking/AFOnoResponseSerializer).

 ## Features

-- Simple, modern API following standard Objective-C conventions, including extensive use of blocks and `NSFastEnumeration`
+* Simple, modern API following standard Objective-C conventions, including extensive use of blocks and `NSFastEnumeration`
-- Extremely performant document parsing and traversal, powered by `libxml2`
+* Extremely performant document parsing and traversal, powered by `libxml2`
-- Support for both [XPath](http://en.wikipedia.org/wiki/XPath) and [CSS](http://en.wikipedia.org/wiki/Cascading_Style_Sheets) queries
+* Support for both [XPath](http://en.wikipedia.org/wiki/XPath) and [CSS](http://en.wikipedia.org/wiki/Cascading_Style_Sheets) queries
-- Automatic conversion of date and number values
+* Automatic conversion of date and number values
-- Correct, common-sense handling of XML namespaces for elements and attributes
+* Correct, common-sense handling of XML namespaces for elements and attributes
-- Ability to load HTML and XML documents from either `NSString` or `NSData`
+* Ability to load HTML and XML documents from either `NSString` or `NSData`
-- Full documentation
+* Full documentation
-- Comprehensive test suite
+* Comprehensive test suite

 ## Installation